-Using Telepsychiatry To Increase Access to Mental Health Services in Rural Areas of the state.
-Interactive technologies like videoconferencing, the Internet, store-and-forward technology, and streaming media make it possible for mental health providers to be "in two places at once."
+Using Telepsychiatry To Increase Access to Mental Health Services in Rural Areas

+Electronic information and telecommunication technologies provide new ways to deliver medical care and can ease the pressure of North Carolina's mental health work force shortage.
+In a handful of North Carolina settings, telepsychiatry allows rural health care providers to connect to mental health experts in other parts of the state.
+Interactive technologies like videoconferencing, the Internet, storeand-forward technology,7 and streaming media make it possible for mental health providers to be "in two places at once."
 The American Psychiatric Association says telepsychiatry is "one of the most effective ways to increase access to psychiatric care for individuals living in underserved areas."
-And, as part of its mission to assure quality health care for underserved, vulnerable, and special needs populations, the U.S. Department of Health and Human Services promotes the use of telehealth technologies for health care delivery.
+And, as part of its mission to assure quality healthcare for underserved, vulnerable, and special needs populations, the U.S. Department of Health and Human Services promotes the use of telehealth technologies for health care delivery.
+10